Munkacs (Hasidic dynasty)

-Munkatch (or Munkacs) Hasidism (חסידות מונקטש) is a Hasidic sect within Haredi Judaism of mostly Hungarian Hasidic Jews.
-It was founded and led by Polish-born Grand Rebbe Shlomo Spira, who was the rabbi of the town of Strzyżów (1858–1882) and Munkacs (1882–1893).
-Members of the congregation are mainly referred to as Munkacs Hasidim, or Munkatcher Hasidim.
-It is named after the Czech town in which it was established, Munkatsh (in Yiddish; or in Hungarian: Munkács; today: Mukachevo, in Ukraine).
+Munkacs (or Munkatsh) Hasidism (חסידות מונקאַטש) is a Hasidic sect within Haredi Judaism, comprised mostly of Hungarian Hasidic Jews.
+It was founded and led by Polish-born Grand Rebbe Shlomo Spira, the rabbi of the town of Strzyżów (1858–1882) and Munkács (1882–1893).
+Members of the congregation are mainly referred to as Munkacs Hasidim, or Munkatsher Hasidim.
+It is named after the then Hungarian town in which it was established, Munkatsh (in Yiddish; or in Hungarian: Munkács; today: Mukachevo, in Ukraine).

-The largest Munkacs community is in Boro Park, Brooklyn; there are also significant Munkacs communities in Williamsburg, Brooklyn, and Monsey, New York; and other communities can be found across North America, in Europe, Israel, Australia and Canada.
+The largest communities of Munkacs are in New York, namely Borough Park and Williamsburg, Brooklyn, New York, and Monsey, New York.
+Other, smaller communities can be found across North America, Europe, Israel, and Australia.